Continuum-electron interferometry for enhancement of photoelectron circular dichroism and measurement of bound, free, and mixed contributions to chiral response

+with $\varphi^{-}_{k,\ell,m}\!=\!\langle\ell,m|\varphi^{-}_{\boldsymbol{k}}(\boldsymbol{r})\rangle$.
 The theoretical challenge in describing continuum-electron interferometry stems from calculating matrix elements between continuum states.
-Some schemes use regularization~\cite{douguet2018PRA} to calculate continuum-continuum matrix elements.
-We choose to converge the corresponding matrix elements with respect to the Gaussian basis.
+To this end, some schemes use regularization~\cite{douguet2018PRA}.
+Here, we choose to converge the corresponding matrix elements with respect to the Gaussian basis.
 This approach may be converged systematically and takes advantage of the fact that the perturbed wave functions are semi-localized due to operation by the dipole (or other interaction) operator $\hat{\mu}$,

-While each operation with $\hat{\mu}$ extends the range of the function, it is still local and representable in Gaussians, so long as they are converged.
+While each operation with $\hat{\mu}$ extends the range of the function, it is still local and representable by Gaussian functions, so long as they are converged.
 Calculations of occupied and unoccupied Hartree-Fock orbitals of the equilibrium geometry were obtained using the \texttt{MOLPRO} program package~\cite{werner2012molpro,werner2012molprowires} using the augmented correlation consistent basis set \texttt{aug-cc-pVQZ}~\cite{KendallJCP1992}.
-Transition matrix elements to scattering states were obtained with the \texttt{ePolyScat} program package~\cite{GianturcoJCP94,NatalenseJCP99,Greenman2017variational}, which were used to propagate the time-dependent coefficients in Eq.~\eqref{eq:SecondOrderApprox} according to Refs.~\cite{GoetzPRL2019,GoetzJCP2019}.
+Transition matrix elements to scattering states were obtained with the \texttt{ePolyScat} program package~\cite{GianturcoJCP94,NatalenseJCP99,Greenman2017variational}.